ABLA Foundation

 Rules and Requirements

-Open to graduating African American seniors in Austin ISD and the surrounding ISDs who exhibit community service; good scholarship standing; evidence of leadership and extracurricular involvement; acceptance to a college, junior college or university; and financial need are eligible.
-You may complete the application online below.
+The Virgil C. Lott Scholarship is open to graduating African American and Black seniors in the greater Central Texas area who exhibit community service; good scholastic standing; evidence of leadership and extracurricular involvement; and financial need.

-Your personal statement is an opportunity to include information not captured by the application form and that will assist the committee in reaching a thoughtful decision.
+The personal statement is an opportunity for the applicant to include information that will assist the committee in reaching a thoughtful decision.
 Examples of such information include a description of your personal strengths, your contributions through community service, a description of any special circumstances that may have affected your academic performance, or your personal or family history of educational or socio-economic disadvantage.

 Download the ApplicationApply Online